For more information related to Member travel, contact Financial Services at 250-356-8586.

 Q How does a personal liability card work?

 A Each Member who chooses to participate will be issued a travel charge card through a common plan arranged by Financial Services.
-Monthly account statements will go directly to each Member who will be responsible for paying their account balance by the payment deadlines set out in the cardholder agreement.
+Monthly account statements are available online.
+Members are responsible for paying their account balance by the payment deadlines set out in the cardholder agreement.
 As the travel cards are individually billed, it is the cardholder’s responsibility to make a payment.

 Members will submit their travel expense claims for eligible expenses to Financial Services and will be reimbursed on a timely basis so they can pay off the account balance.

-Timely submission of travel claims with original or scanned supporting documentation will eliminate the risk of interest charges (See Making Payments below).
+Timely and accurate submission of travel claims with original or scanned supporting documentation will eliminate the risk of interest charges (See Making Payments below).

 A Please contact Financial Services to obtain an MLA travel card.